 Infidelity was a scandal of larger proportions in Victorian Dublin and when the case went to trial in December 1852, Green Street Courthouse was thoroughly “packed” and “crammed” for the three days, such was the fierce interest.

-Kirwan pleaded his innocence, and was “needless to say. . . ably defended” by his barrister and future politician, Isaac Butt.
+Kirwan pleaded his innocence, and was "needless to say. . . ably defended" by Isaac Butt.*

-The evidence against him was mainly circumstantial; the fishermen who helped locate Maria recalled his trousers were already wet when they saw him first, from his boots to his knees.
-The screams heard from the harbour would prove damning, as would the fact he was found to carry a sword cane - a weapon concealed in his walking stick.
-Among the other evidence, according to the piece in The Irish Times, was that William insisted his wife’s body be washed before the first examination.
-Testimony regarding fighting between the couple, given by the couple’s landlady in Howth, was also heard, according to the Anglo-Celt.
+The evidence against Kirwan was mainly circumstantial.
+Witnesses reported that Kirwan's legs were wet on the night of Maria's death, and the screams heard in the harbour would prove to be damning.
+Patrick Nangle gave evidence to the effect that Kirwan carried a "sword cane", though that was not corroborated.
+Among the other evidence, according to the piece in The Irish Times, was that William insisted his wife's body be washed before the first examination.
+Testimony regarding fighting between the couple, given by their landlady in Howth, was also heard, according to the Anglo-Celt.*

-The evidence surrounding the examination of Maria’s remains was a different story, complicated by the fact that when they exhumed her body, she was found to have been buried in two feet of water.
+The evidence surrounding the examination of Maria’s remains was a different story, complicated by the fact that when they exhumed her body, she was found to have been buried in a wet area of the cemetery, and water had seeped into the coffin.
 “The medical evidence, as usual, was contradictory,” according to the article.

 The jury found Kirwan guilty of murder.
 Judge Philip Cecil Crampton sentenced Kirwan to death, though, as the report notes, he didn't immediately set an execution date.

 Despite the verdict being received “with great satisfaction by those in court”, the aftermath saw newspapers “teemed with letters”, by people who urged “that there was a doubt and that Kirwan should get the benefit of it”.
 A public meeting was held in London over the verdict “and a movement was set on foot for, at least, a commutation of the death sentence.
 That movement daily gained strength.”